 Hi.
-I'm a professor in the math
+I'm a professor in the Department of Mathematics and

-department at San José State
+Statistics at San José State

 Office: MacQuarrie Hall 419.

 Office hours: MW9:30-10:30, noon-1pm.
 Click here for full Fall 2013

 Click on the picture above to see a few more